Education and Workforce Development

 WINDExchange offers resources for anyone wishing to learn about wind energy at any level.
 Learn about workforce development initiatives, including the U.S. Department of Energy Collegiate Wind Competition; the Wind for Schools project; higher education and training programs; and wind energy curricula.

 This report provides the first published investigation into the makeup of the wind energy workforce, the wind energy educational infrastructure, and the future training needs of the wind industry.
 Analyses in this report are based on the goal of producing 20% of the nation's power from wind energy by 2030.

 Learn about jobs in various sectors of the wind industry, potential pathways for job growth, and training for vital wind energy industry professions such as engineers, technicians, trade workers, researchers, and scientists.

-Find out more about the Collegiate Wind Competition, which challenges interdisciplinary teams of undergraduate students to tackle pressing wind technology and deployment challenges, providing them with real-world wind experience as they prepare to enter the workforce.
+Find out more about the Collegiate Wind Competition, which challenges interdisciplinary teams of undergraduate students to tackle pressing wind technology and development challenges, providing them with real-world wind experience as they prepare to enter the workforce.

 Read about the Wind for Schools project, which provides a hands-on wind energy experience to hundreds of students from K-12 schools, community colleges, and universities.
 The project provides a way to introduce communities across the country to wind energy and prepares college students to serve as project consultants for small wind turbine installations at rural elementary and secondary schools.
 The project also connects K-12 teachers to wind energy and gives K-12 students opportunities to engage in interactive and interschool wind energy research in the classroom.